 Recipe Testers’ Reviews

-I had to cook in batches so the first batch I did with the cornstarch but found it was too much coating of the cornstarch so I did the remaining wings tossed in a bag with 1 tablespoon of baking powder and that helped crisp them up.
-I can see how the cornstarch would work with frying but that’s too much for an air fryer.
+I had to cook in batches.
+The first batch I made with cornstarch but found it was too much coating.
+I tossed the remaining wings in a bag with 1 tablespoon of baking powder, which helped crisp them up.
+I can see how the cornstarch would work with frying, but that’s too much for an air fryer.